measuresforjustice/textricator/README.md

 _Textricator_ is released under the
 [GNU Affero General Public License Version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).

+This application is actively used and developed by [Measures for Justice](https://measuresforjustice.org).
+We welcome feedback, bug reports, and contributions.
+Create an issue, send a pull request, or email us at <textricator@mfj.io>.
+If you use _Textricator_, please let us know.

 `io.mfj.textricator.Textricator` is the main entry point for library usage.

 `io.mfj.textricator.cli.TextricatorCli` is the command-line interface.